 If you dual-boot, use the same profiles in each operating system.
 Your profile can point to the same .pst, .ost and .pab files, but you would need to copy the .fav, .rwz and .rtf files and the Outlprnt file.

-When using Windows 2000/XP, Outlook stores *.pst, *.ost, *.msnpst, *.pab, *.oab, and extend.dat in C:\Documents and Settings\<username>\Local Settings\Application Data\Microsoft\Outlook.
-Extend.dat and MSN Connector message stores cannot be moved.
+When using modern Windows versions, Outlook stores *.pst, *.ost, *.msnpst, *.pab, *.oab, and extend.dat in C:\Documents and Settings\<username>\Local Settings\Application Data\Microsoft\Outlook.
+Extend.dat cannot be moved.
 See How to move the IMAP personal folder (*.pst) for the proper way to move IMAP and Internet Subscription folders.

 All other Outlook configuration files are stored in C:\Documents and Settings\<username>\Application Data\Microsoft\Outlook and cannot be moved.

-Vista and Windows 7 uses C:\Users\username\AppData for data storage, with the Local and Roaming subfolders.
+Beginning with Vista, the appdata folders move to C:\Users\username\AppData for data storage, with the Local and Roaming subfolders.
 Outlook 2007 File Locations has more information on the files stored in the Local and Roaming subfolders.
 Use %appdata%\Microsoft\Outlook or %localappdata%\Microsoft\Outlook shortcuts.

 Note: Storing Personal Folders on a network file share is not recommended and may cause corruption and data loss.